BeataSzczuka/blackjack/README.md

 This project is my implementation of a common game Blackjack.

+## Demo

+Demo version has been deployed [here](https://beataszczuka.github.io/blackjack/)

 ## Rules

-You can learn about the rules [here](https://pl.wikipedia.org/wiki/Blackjack)
+You can learn about the rules of Blackjack [here](https://pl.wikipedia.org/wiki/Blackjack)

 ## Implementation